 Your wetsuit should stretch and mold into your body shape within the first 5 dives as the neoprene slowly adjusts its elasticity.
 Do not ever forcefully stretch your wetsuit to make it fit better, let it stretch naturally.

-An optimally fit wetsuit should feel like stretched but jagged rubbery balloon texture on touch and uniformly stretched all over your body with no creases or folds.
+You’re supposed to feel a slight and uniform pressure all over your body exerted by the wetsuit, this pressure is essential to trap a thin layer of water which acts as insulation while underwater.
+An optimally fit wetsuit should feel like a stretched but jagged rubbery balloon texture on touch and uniformly stretched all over your body with no creases or folds.

 By that time, performing a full range of motion during dynamic stretching will not feel restrictive at all and your wetsuit will start to feel more like a second set of skin on you.